- Level 3

 If you have already completed a train the trainer course and are looking for an update, please follow the link below.

-Click here to book onto our train the trainer update course.
+Click here to book onto our moving and handling train the trainer refresher course.

 Course Summary